epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

   --verbose      Outputs verbose status messages

   --date         Print the new from the specified day, YYYYMMDD format

+  --to-html TO_HTML  Convert news in html format, need path, where the file
+                     will be saved

 FORMAT OF PRESENTING NEWS
 ------------